STNE Investors Have Opportunity to Lead StoneCo Ltd. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-11, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against StoneCo Ltd. ("StoneCo" or the "Company") (NASDAQ: STNE).
+BENSALEM, Pa., Jan.
+14, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against StoneCo Ltd. ("StoneCo" or the "Company") (NASDAQ: STNE).

 Class Period: March 11, 2021 – November 16, 2021